August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 A joint WIRED/CalMatters investigation found at least 35 major data brokers—including IQVIA, Comscore, and Telesign—using technical tricks to hide their “delete my data” pages from Google and Bing (WIRED).

 Senator Maggie Hassan demanded answers by September 3, calling this tactic a “dark pattern” designed to keep personal data flowing and make opting out nearly impossible (WIRED).
+If brokers are deliberately burying opt-outs, consumers and organizations need trusted partners to ensure rights are exercised effectively.

 3. ShinyHunters Salesforce and enterprise breaches